CastielWong/Laboratory/Splunk/README.md

     - [Time](#time)
 - [Reference](#reference)

+This repo is for Splunk learning.

+Splunk is a data to everything platform, which can be used to:
+- investigate
+- alert
+- build dashboards
+- build reports

+Splunk is an IT operations tool that consumes machine-data in real time.

 Set password in "standalone-*.yml", then run `docker-compose -f standalone-{mode}.yml up` to start up a container for Splunk.